samprakash1410/pychram/notes.md

  intersection:
  The intersection of two given sets is the largest set, which contains all the elements that are common to both sets. given sets A and B is a set which consists of all the elements which are common to both A and B.

-day4:loops:
+day 4:loops:
  pass: the pass statement in python is placeholder that does nothing when executed.

  continue: the continue statement in python is used to skip the current iteration of a loop and move to the next iteration.

- break: the break statement in python is used to terminate the loop prematurely when a certain condition is met. for loop: a for loop is used for iterating over a sequence. while loop: a while loop is used to repeatedly execute a block of code as long as a specified condition is true.
+ break: the break statement in python is used to terminate the loop prematurely when a certain condition is met.

+ for loop: a for loop is used for iterating over a sequence.

+ while loop: a while loop is used to repeatedly execute a block of code as long as a specified condition is true.

+ nested loop:they are two types of loop which are for loop and while loop by using we can created nested loop in python nested loop means loops inside a loop.

+day 5: